vectorgrp/sil-kit/docs/usage/demos.rst

             # Launch the LatencyDemo with positional arguments and a specified configuration file:
             |DemoDir|/SilKitDemoLatency.exe 100 1000 --configuration ./DemoBenchmarkDomainSocketsOff.silkit.yaml
    *  -  Notes
-      -  This latency demo produces timings of a configurable simulation setup.
+      -  | This latency demo produces timings of a configurable simulation setup.
 Two participants exchange <M> messages of <B> bytes without time synchronization.
+         |
+         | The demo uses publish/subscribe controllers performing a message roundtrip (ping-pong) to calculate latency and throughput timings.
+         |
-The demo uses publish/subscribe controllers performing a message roundtrip (ping-pong) to calculate latency and throughput timings.
-Note that the two participants must use the same parameters for a valid measurement and one participant must use the --isReceiver flag.
+         | Note that the two participants must use the same parameters for valid measurement and one participant must use the ``--isReceiver`` flag.